infr/falldetector-public/thesis.md

 ## Home care

 Home care is one solution for easing the stress for the health care system.
 It is a supportive care provided to people with special needs at their home.
 Depending on the need, home care can be provided multiple times a day and in many countries it is available around the clock.
-(Sanerma 2009, 43) The concept has grown considerably.
+(Sanerma 2009) The concept has grown considerably.
 The practice is helping the society by minimizing hospital care by moving the action to the home of the patient.
 Home care can also be assumed to increase the patients quality of life and maintenance of independence.
-(Thome, Dykes, Hallberg 2003, 860; Sanerma 2009, 64-66)
+(Thome, Dykes & Hallberg 2003; Sanerma 2009)

 The home care term is used for **formal care**; *home care which is provided by professionals* and **informal care**; *home care which is provided by non-professionals*.
 Formal care can also be defined as home health care.
 Informal care can also be defined as domiciliary care, non-medical care or custodial care.
 Informal care is usually provided by family or friends.
 The definitions is dependent on the countries health care system and their common practices.
-(Sanerma 2009, 41-45) Further in this research the terms informal care and formal care will be used.
+(Sanerma 2009) Further in this research the terms informal care and formal care will be used.
 The term home care will be used as a umbrella for both informal care and formal care.

 Formal care can be divided in four different categories. *Practical* - Preparing food, cleaning and shopping. *Personal* - Personal hygiene and helping the patient get dressed. *Monitoring / supervision* - Monitoring patients suffering from dementia. *Care / Case management* - Coordinating the patients services.
 The needed formal care is determined by measuring *activities of daily living* (ADL) and *instrumental activities of daily living* (IADL).
 ADL contains eating, personal hygiene, putting on clothes and transferring (in the house).
 IADL contains preparing meals, housework, managing medications and managing finance.
-(Sanerma 2009, 43, 71) Patients usually rate their abilities to function at home (ADL/IADL) higher than the professional care takers would.
+(Sanerma 2009) Patients usually rate their abilities to function at home (ADL/IADL) higher than the professional care takers would.
 Only the fear of falling is a bigger concern for patients than the professionals would rate it.
-(Morrow-Howell, Proctor & Rozario, 2001, 729-731)
+(Morrow-Howell, Proctor & Rozario, 2001)

 There are many technological solutions available for patients living at their home.
 Monitoring and security solutions can be utilized by family and professional care takers.
 There should always be the patients consent before bringing such equipment to their home.
 Patients privacy should be respected when they open their home to others.
-(Cardinaux, Bhowmik, Abhayaratne & Hawley 2011, 11-12; Sanerma 2009, 64-66; Stengård 2011, 18) Patients with memory disorders can have problems adapting to new things in their home.
+(Cardinaux, Bhowmik, Abhayaratne & Hawley 2011; Sanerma 2009; Stengård 2011) Patients with memory disorders can have problems adapting to new things in their home.
 Foreign objects and strange environment usually cause anxiety.
 Therefore it is crucial to install such equipment there before the patients memory is starting to fail.
-(Kotilainen, Topo, Hurnasti 2009, 106-112; Stengård 2011, 17-18)
+(Kotilainen, Topo, Hurnasti 2009; Stengård 2011)

-Sanerma (2009, 64-75) and Stengård (2011, 38-42) agree that one of the big problems in home care with is that care takers do not have enough time for each patient.
+Sanerma (2009) and Stengård (2011) both agree that one of the big problems in home care with is that care takers do not have enough time for each patient.
 Automatic monitoring could free resources for the care takers.

 Kangasniemi and Andersson (2016) made a cautious estimation that 20% of the care takers work, in Finnish hospitals, could be automatically performed by currently available technology.
 They estimated that some monotonous tasks could be performed by robots or by automation and would give more time to spend on tasks that can only be performed by humans.
 They estimated that a this would not affect care takers employment because of the rising amount of elderly population.
 Implementation of the technologies needed would take 2-3 years.